 - Will we be able to afford this education?
 Depending on your family financial situation, and how much you and your student have discussed finances, this may be a great concern.
 Students are aware of the costs of tuition and the rising student debt.

 - Who will I be at college?
 The beginning of college comes with a clean slate.
-Your student will enter college without a reputation or history following her.
+Your student will enter college without a reputation or history following them.
 For many students this is a wonderful, freeing experience.
 For other students, who may have enjoyed a great reputation in high school, this comes with significant pressure to create a new image.

 - Will I maintain any of my high school friendships?
 “Will my best friend still be my best friend?”